franticnerd/bigdata-bootcamp/content/docs/sessions/Python-for-Data-Analysis.md

 import joblib
 ```

-### Load data
+### 6.2.
+Load data

-You can download the [data](http://mlr.cs.umass.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv) by clicking the link or using `wget`: `wget http://mlr.cs.umass.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv` and move the file to your current folder.
-Then, load the `csv` data through `pandas`:
+You can download the [data](https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv) by clicking the link or using `wget`: `wget https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv` and move the file to your current folder.
+Then, load the `csv` data into memory through `pandas`:

 ```python
 data = pd.read_csv('winequality-red.csv', sep=';')